 • and in general inform about the complex interactions between energy, sustainable development and societal change.

-Energy, Sustainability and Society publishes independently peer-reviewed original full-length research papers, review papers, forum articles and book reviews.
-Of special interest are short communications on innovative approaches.
+Energy, Sustainability and Society publishes independently peer-reviewed original full-length research papers, review papers and forum articles.
+Of special interest is correspondence on innovative approaches.
 From time to time, the journal includes special topical or conference issues that concentrate on specific areas.

 We partner with scientists from the Helmholtz Association and the European Sustainable Energy Innovation Alliance (eseia) as the topics of the journal reflect their research field and focus.